ncn-foreigners/singleRcapture/README.md

 ```

 We implemented a method for `plot` function to visualise the model fit
-and other usefull diagnostic information.
+and other useful diagnostic information.
 One of which is `rootogram`, a
 type of plot that compares fitted and observed marginal frequencies:

 ``` r